artdearthouse/mc-anvil-db/README.md

 > It is **NOT** ready for production use or stable gameplay.
 > Current status: **Experimental / Architectural Prototype**.
 >
 > Use at your own risk.
-Data persistence is currently under development.
+Data persistence is available (Proof of Concept), but can be unstable.